 Bitcoin is the largest cryptocurrency, with a market capitalisation of around $600bn, followed by Ethereum.
 Other popular cryptocurrencies include XRP, Tether, and Litecoin.
 The top five cryptocurrencies currently account for more than 80% of the market and new cryptocurrencies are emerging.
 The value of cryptocurrency can change wildly day to day.

 The Financial Conduct Authority (FCA) has highlighted the difficulties investors face in understanding the risks in holding cryptocurrency along with the presence of financial market abuse and financial crime in the market for cryptocurrencies.
+There are also separate crypto mining taxation rules to be aware of, too - and we'd suggest doing so before you venture into this unpredictable market.

 If you are going to do business in cryptocurrency, think carefully about these risks and take specialist advice.